JONSASSE/432-2018/slides/class16/README.md

 9 | Haimeng Bai, Sophia Cao, Kate Dobbs, Elina Misicka 10 | Vaishali (Vee) Deo, Caroline El Sanadi, Kaylee Sarna, Sandra Silva Camargo

-### Your Tasks Today
+### Your Group Tasks Today

+1. Appoint someone to keep track of time.
+Try not to spend about 10 minutes of group time on any one project.
-1. Everyone should discuss their project with the group for 2-3 minutes, helping the other people to understand what they're trying to do.
+2. Everyone should discuss their project with the group for 2-3 minutes, helping the other people to understand what they're trying to do.
 Everyone should have a question to ask about their project.
-Be sure that you raise your question when describing your project.
-Also, make sure everyone in the group can see the current work of everyone in the group on Canvas.
+Be sure that you raise your question when describing your project, so the group has a meaningful place to start its discussions.
-2. The group should try to tackle each question that is raised as a group first.
+3. The group should try to tackle each question that is raised as a group first.
 If as a group you can't settle on a resolution, and need some "outside" help, let us know, and a TA or Dr. Love will come by and try to be helpful.
-3. Appoint someone to keep track of time.
-Try not to spend about 10 minutes of group time on any one project.
+4. Make sure everyone in the group can see the current work of everyone else in the group on Canvas by the end of class today.
+This may require some intervention by Dr. Love.
+We'll see.
+5. Over the break, you'll be finishing up your analyses, and so forth.
+Submit a revised version of your work on Canvas before our next class, on Tuesday 2018-03-20.
+At that class, you and your group will have time to discuss and address residual concerns, before the project due date (Friday 2018-03-23 at 1 pm).

 ## Announcements before class

 1. We will meet in Room E321-323 for the rest of the semester, **except for** April 5, when we'll meet in E301 again.
-Sorry about last Thursday.
-We're still not sure what happened.

-2. Remember that we do not have class next week.
-Enjoy the break.

-3. I updated some of the Python advice in the [Class 15 README](https://github.com/THOMASELOVE/432-2018/edit/master/slides/class15/README.md).
+2. I updated some of the Python advice in the [Class 15 README](https://github.com/THOMASELOVE/432-2018/edit/master/slides/class15/README.md).
 Thanks to several people for getting me some information there.
 I also fixed the spelling of Mississippi in the [Class 15 Slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class15).

+3. Remember that we do not have class next week.
+Enjoy the break.
+Our next class is Tuesday 2018-03-20.
+    - The next major deliverable is your Project 1 final portfolio, which is due at 1 PM on Friday 2018-03-23.

+4. Assignment 8 has been eliminated.
+Assignment 6 is now due on April 6, and Assignment 7 is now due on April 13.
+The [schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) now reflects these changes.

+5. Quiz 2 has been moved.
+It will now be available to you on April 20 and is due on April 23 at noon.
+The [schedule](https://github.com/THOMASELOVE/432-2018/blob/master/SCHEDULE.md) now reflects this.

+6. There is a Minute Paper to complete after today's class.
+Please do so by the end of the day on Friday 2018-03-09.
+Thank you.

 ## Project 1 Tips